mrRosset/Symbian-Archive/SDKs-Docs.md

 ## Libraries

 Some SDK's / Pdk's libraries came in seperate form.
 Those who are in jar format don't work with a mordern JRE/JDK.
-But from my personal experience they work in an xp vm with both jre 1.2.1 and the microsoft's virtual machine.
+But from my personal experience they work in an xp vm with both jre 1.2.1 and the microsoft's jvm.

 | Description   | Download |
 |-----------|----------|